 Thailand’s tropical climate means warm weather and plenty of sunshine year-round, with a good dose of humidity.
 Thanks to seasonal monsoons, the weather shifts noticeably throughout the year, so it’s helpful to know what to expect.

+But be aware that it’s likely going to be hot.
 Thailand has three main seasons: hot, rainy, and cool.
 Knowing how these seasons work can make a big difference when it comes to planning your trip, picking the right time to visit, or just getting comfortable with the local rhythm.
-But be aware that it’s likely going to be hot.
 As locals like to joke, Thailand really has “three seasons: hot, very hot, and so hot your liver explodes.”

-In this guide, we’ll walk you through everything you need to know about Thailand’s weather — starting with an overview of the three main seasons (hot, rainy, and cool), followed by a breakdown of regional climate variations from north to south.
+In this guide, we’ll walk you through everything you need to know about Thailand’s weather: starting with an overview of the three main seasons (hot, rainy, and cool), followed by a breakdown of regional climate variations from north to south.
 You’ll also find tips on the best time for popular activities, practical insider tricks to handle the weather, and an honest look at how climate change is affecting Thailand today.

 Click on the links above, or tap open the table of contents below to jump to the section you’re most interested in.